Biography

 ?Q?Q?What was your first book?

 ***A LITTLE AT A TIME.
-It was first published by Random House in 1976.
-It is being published again with new art in 2010 by Holiday House.
+It was first published by Random House in 1976 and again with new art in 2010 by Holiday House.

 ?Q?Q?
 Why do you like to write?